gkjohnson/threejs-sandbox/motionBlurPass/README.md

 ### Possible Improvements
 - Draw multiple interpolated positions of geometry between frames and use that to smear
-- Allow for setting the scale of the velocity buffer
 - Add dithering / jitter to the smear samples to improve the low sample look
+- Use depth to more inteligently sample
+- Blur the velocity buffer to extend in the direction of the velocities
+- Use a depth-aware blur and keep track of the primary and secondary velocity vectors
+- Iteratively blur the samples